Cloud9Clone/springboot-maven-liquibase/Liquibase-Intro.md

 or set it with the parameter ```-Dspring.profiles.active=dev``` by running the application from the command line.

-So far was taken a look into the selection of changeSets to be run on startup and possible ways for instructing Spring-Boot how to do it.
-However, the features related to the usage of the ```liquibase-maven``` plugin discussed so far also undergo changes.
+So far was taken a look into the selection of changeSets to be run on application start and possible ways for instructing Spring Boot how to do it.
+However, the features related to the usage of the ```liquibase-maven plugin``` discussed so far also undergo changes.

-The plugin uses properties for the database connection as well as the different file paths, all of them speicified in the ```liquibase.properties``` so in a similar way to the environment-specific application properties file, there will be defined a ```liquibase-{env}.properties``` file.
+The plugin uses properties for the database connection as well as the different file paths, all of them specified in the ```liquibase.properties``` so in a similar way to the environment-specific application properties file, there will be defined a ```liquibase-{env}.properties``` file.
 Inside of it, the main changes are related to the different database connection and again mentioning the right ```context```.

 <p align="center">
     <img src="pictures_docu/liquibase_application_properties_context_ext.png" alt="Liquibase Application properties with Context" align="center"/>